 There was a period of time, not too long ago, where everything from ice cream to peanut butter was getting stripped of fat in an attempt to make all sorts of foods “fat-free”.
 Thankfully, since that time there has been a turn of events and people are increasingly learning that there is a place for fat in the diet, especially the athlete’s diet.

 Fat-Free Foods Affect Our Bodies’ Hormones

-Low-Fat’s Effect on Estrogen
+Low-Fat Effects on Estrogen

 As athletes, we rely on our bones to support a healthy racing body.
 Poor bone health manifests in runners and athletes as stress fractures and broken bones, and typically is the result of high cortisol and low estrogen in the body.

-Low-Fat’s Effect on Testosterone
+Low-Fat Effects on Testosterone

 Testosterone is also influenced by stress, excess cortisol and plays a critical role in the brain and body of the athlete.
 Testosterone affects muscle tissue, specifically by promoting growth hormone responses in the pituitary gland, which in turn influences protein synthesis in muscles.

 Looking to learn more about healthy fats?
 Learn about the importance of fats and what fat-free foods to avoid or understand how to read a food label to empower yourself to make informed purchases.